 His grandson, Harry Melling plays Dudley Dursley, Harry Potter's mean-spirited cousin in Harry Potter films.

 Patrick starred as Robin in the 1953 Robin Hood TV series.
-In 2006 Patrick's grandson, Sam Troughton, stared as Much in the BBC remake of the same name.
+In 2006 Patrick's grandson, Sam Troughton, starred in the BBC remake of the same name.

 He had the dubious distinction of playing the first character to be murdered in the popular detective series "Inspector Morse" (1987).

 Once claimed his favourite role on television had been Daniel Quilp in "The Old Curiosity Shop" (1962)